Waynehfut/RegpaNet/README.md

 ## Model

 Architecture is shown as follow.
 Details will be updated once the paper is accepted.
 Basically, our model is based on the prototype network by Jake Snell [1].
 We extract support set features with the model backbone resnet-50 then obtain the prototype from the ground truth, the feature map will inject to the group as a group assignment.
 The assigned feature will further get the segmentation from the Query set, and it will generate a query region group.
 The New generated group will gain the predicted result based on the feature map extracted from the support set.
+Some code are referred from the [PANet](https://github.com/kaixin96/PANet)

 ![Model](https://i.loli.net/2020/10/25/oGcgtJVdiS8OPLI.png)

+## Reference
-[1] J. Snell, K. Swersky, and R. Zemel, “Prototypical Networks for Few-shot Learning,” in Advances in Neural Information Processing Systems 30, I. Guyon, U. V. Luxburg, S. Bengio, H. Wallach, R. Fergus, S. Vishwanathan, and R. Garnett, Eds.
-Curran Associates, Inc., 2017, pp. 4077–4087.
+[1] J. Snell, K. Swersky, and R. Zemel, "Prototypical Networks for Few-shot Learning," in Advances in Neural Information Processing Systems 30, I. Guyon, U. V. Luxburg, S. Bengio, H. Wallach, R. Fergus, S. Vishwanathan, and R. Garnett, Eds.
+Curran Associates, Inc., 2017, pp. 4077-4087.

+[2] WANG, K. "Kaixin96/PANet", 2019, https://github.com/kaixin96/PANet